 Unauthorized people on your roof

-Low slope roofing is ideal for solar panels and even rooftop gardens.
+Low slope roofing is ideal for solar panels and even rooftop gardens or skylights.
 While these are fabulous ideas, if people make their way onto your roof, they may cause it damage.
 Their equipment can puncture your roof and cause leaks.